openNDS/openNDS/docs/source/config.rst

 Deny authenticated users access to external services

 A Block List can be configured either:
-    1. Manually for known ip addresses or fqdns with single ip addresses
+    1. Manually; for known IP addresses or FQDNs with single IP addresses
-    2. Autonomously from a list of FQDNs and ports
+    2. Autonomously; from a list of FQDNs and ports

 Manual Block List configuration ...............................

-This requires research to determine the ip addresses of the Block List site(s) and can be problematic as sites can use many dynamic ip addresses.
+This requires research to determine the IP addresses of the Block List site(s) and can be problematic as sites can use many dynamic IP addresses.

 However, manual configuration does not require any additional dependencies (i.e. additional installed packages).